Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Introduction

 \section{Introduction}

 The artificial neural network (ANN) is one of the most powerful and popular machine learning tools.
 Optimizing a typical ANN with non-linear activation functions and a finite width requires solving non-convex optimization problems.
 Traditionally, training ANNs relies on stochastic gradient descent (SGD) back-propagation \citep{Rumelhart1986}.
-While SGD back-propagation has seen a tremendous empirical success, it is only guaranteed to converge to a local minimum when applied to the non-convex ANN training objective.
-While SGD back-propagation can converge to a global optimizer for one-hidden-layer ``rectified linear unit (ReLU)''-activated networks when the considered network is wide enough \citep{Pilanci20b,du2018gradient} or when the inputs follow a Gaussian distribution \citep{Brutzkus17}, spurious local minima can exist in general applications.
+Despite its tremendous empirical success, this algorithm is only guaranteed to converge to a local minimum when applied to the non-convex ANN training objective.
+While SGD back-propagation can converge to a global optimizer for one-hidden-layer ``rectified linear unit (ReLU)''-activated networks when the considered network is wide enough \citep{Pilanci20b, du2018gradient} or when the inputs follow a Gaussian distribution \citep{Brutzkus17}, spurious local minima can exist in general applications.
 Moreover, the non-convexity of the training landscape and the properties of back-propagation SGD cause the issues listed below:

 \begin{itemize}[leftmargin=8mm] \itemsep{.2em} \item \textbf{Poor interpretability:} With SGD, it is hard to monitor the training status.
 For example, when the progress slows down, we may or may not be close to a local minimum, and the local minimum may be spurious. \item \textbf{High sensitivity to hyperparameters:} Back-propagation SGD has several important hyperparameters to tune.
 Every parameter is crucial to the performance, but selecting the parameters can be difficult.
 SGD is also sensitive to the initialization \citep{He15init}. \item \textbf{Vanishing / exploding gradients:} With back-propagation, the gradient at shallower layers can be tiny (or huge) if the deeper layer weights are tiny (or huge). \end{itemize}